Product Designer

 Responsibilities

-- Product knowledge: Have working knowledge of your group.
+- Product knowledge: Have working knowledge of the capabilities in your group.

-- Research: Conduct solution validation and incorporate insights into design decisions to fulfill user and business needs.
+- Research: Conduct competitor evaluations, usability studies, and formative evaluations (like UX Scorecards).
+Incorporate insights to fulfill user and business needs.

-- Communication: Communicate UX activities to the department, your group, and other team members using clear language that simplifies complexity.
+- Communication: Communicate UX activities to others with clear language that simplifies complexity.

-- Usability: Proactively identify both small and large usability issues within your group.
+- Usability: Identify small and large usability issues in your group.

-- UI copy: Collaborate closely with a technical writer on microcopy and documentation suggestions.
+- UI copy: Collaborate early and often with a technical writer on microcopy and documentation.

-- Design reviews: Participate in Design Reviews, giving and receiving feedback appropriately.
+- Design reviews: Participate in design reviews, exchanging feedback appropriately.

 Requirements